0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming: Introduction

 \subsection{Related work}

 Problem \eqref{CCP} is difficult to solve numerically in general for two reasons.
-The first reason is that quantity $\mathbb{P}\{\bfg(\bfx,\bfxi)\leq 0\}$ is hard to compute for a given $\bfx$ as it requires multi-dimensional integration.
-The second reason is the non-convexity of the feasible set even $\bfg(\cdot,\bfxi)$ is convex.
+The first reason is the hardness of computing quantity $\mathbb{P}\{\bfg(\bfx,\bfxi)\leq {\bf0}\}$ for a given $\bfx$, since it requires multi-dimensional integration.
+The second reason is the non-convexity of the feasible set even if $\bfg(\cdot,\bfxi)$ is convex.
 Therefore, to solve the problem, one common strategy is to make some assumptions on the distributions of $\bfxi$.
-For example, for the case of $\bfg(\bfx)=\A(\bfxi)\bfx+\bfb(\bfxi)$ and the single chance constraint, the feasible set is convex provided that $\alpha<0.5$ and $\bfxi$ has a nondegenerate multivariate normal distribution \cite{kataoka1963stochastic} or $(\A(\bfxi);\bfb(\bfxi))$ has a symmetric log-concave density \cite{lagoa2005probabilistically}.
-It also can be expressed as a second-order cone constraint if $\bfxi$ has an elliptically symmetric distribution \cite{henrion2007structural}.
+For example, for the case of $\bfg(\bfx)=\A(\bfxi)\bfx+\bfb(\bfxi)$ and the single chance constraint, the feasible set is convex if $\alpha<0.5$ and $\bfxi$ has a nondegenerate multivariate normal distribution \cite{kataoka1963stochastic}, or if $(\A(\bfxi);\bfb(\bfxi))$ has a symmetric log-concave density \cite{lagoa2005probabilistically}.
+Moreover, if $\bfxi$ has an elliptically symmetric distribution, then the feasible set can be expressed as a second-order cone constraint \cite{henrion2007structural}.
 Furthermore, the gradient of the linear joint chance constraint can be derived in an explicit formula under a multivariate Gaussian distribution \cite{henrion2012gradient}.
-Without making assumptions on $\bfxi$, many approaches take sampling to approximate the probabilistic constraint.
+However, when not making assumptions on $\bfxi$, many approaches leverage sampling to approximate the probabilistic constraint.

-{\bf a) Sample average approximation.} As one of the popular approaches to deal with CCP, sample average approximation (SAA) has been widely investigated.
-The basic idea is using the empirical distribution function to approximate the true distribution function.
-More specific, let $\bfxi_1,\ldots,\bfxi_N$ be independent and identically distributed samples of $N$ realizations of random vector $\bfxi$.
-As the constraint in \eqref{CCP} is equivalent to $\mathbb{P}\{ {\max}\{g_1(\bfx,\bfxi_n),\ldots,g_M(\bfx,\bfxi_n)>0 \}\leq \alpha$, through its empirical distribution function, SAA takes the form of
+{\bf a) SAA approaches.} The fundamental idea of SAA to address CCP lies in using the empirical distribution function to approximate the true distribution function.
+More specifically, let $\bfxi_1,\ldots,\bfxi_N$ be independent and identically distributed samples of $N$ realizations of random vector $\bfxi$.
+As the constraint in \eqref{CCP} is equivalent to {$\mathbb{P}\{{\max}_{m=1,2,\ldots,M} g_m(\bfx,\bfxi) >0 \}\leq \alpha$}, through its empirical distribution function, SAA takes the form of

 where $\ell_{0/1}(t)$ is the $0/1$ loss function \cite{friedman1997bias, LL2007, hastie2009elements} defined as